pawansingh01/poc-31-cinescope-tmdb/SETUP_GUIDE.md

 git ls-files | grep -iE "\.env$|api_key|tmdb.*key" && echo "STOP - key tracked" || echo "no keys tracked" grep -rn "TMDB_API_KEY = \"" notebooks/ | grep -v '= ""' && echo "STOP - key in notebook" || echo "notebooks clean"
 ```

-Three things must never reach GitHub: `rayfin/.env`, a TMDB key in any
-notebook cell, raw TMDB data dumps.
-The `.gitignore` covers the first and
-third; the notebook key check is manual and runs before every commit that
-touches `notebooks/`.

-Commit cadence for the rest of the build: commit at the end of each phase
-with the phase name in the message.
-After Phase 5, also commit the
-deployment state the CLI writes into `rayfin/rayfin.yml`.

 -----

-## Phase 4 - TMDB API key
+## Phase 3 - TMDB API key

 1. Create an account: <https://www.themoviedb.org/signup>
-2. Request a key: <https://www.themoviedb.org/settings/api> - choose
-   **Developer**, accept the terms, describe the use as non-commercial
+2. Request a key: <https://www.themoviedb.org/settings/api> - accept the terms, describe the use as non-commercial
    analytics POC with attribution
-3. Copy the **API Key (v3 auth)** string - the notebooks use v3 query-param
-   auth, not the v4 read token
-4. Store it in your password manager.
-It will be pasted into notebook
+3. Copy the **API Key** string.
+It will be pasted into notebook config cells only
-   config cells only, and cleared before commits

 Obligations accepted with the key (already implemented in the app):